jensljungblad/elemental_components/README.md

 # Elemental Components

+> [!IMPORTANT]
+> This gem is no longer maintained.
+Some of the ideas and concepts were merged into the [view_component](https://github.com/ViewComponent/view_component) gem, which is actively maintained as of 2026.

 Simple view components for Rails 7.2+, designed to go well with [elemental_styleguide](https://github.com/jensljungblad/elemental_styleguide).
 The two together are inspired by the works of [Brad Frost](http://bradfrost.com) and by the [thoughts behind](http://engineering.lonelyplanet.com/2014/05/18/a-maintainable-styleguide.html) Lonely Planet's style guide [Rizzo](http://rizzo.lonelyplanet.com).

 ## Installation